damiendart/robotinaponcho/src/yassg/notes/books.md

   # International License.
 To view a copy of this license, please visit
   # <http://creativecommons.org/licenses/by/4.0/>.

-  title: 'Book List: 2021 Edition'
+  title: "Completed Books"
   twigTemplate: .templates/base-note.html.twig
 -->

-I'm trying to read more, so I figured keeping a list of finished books somewhere easily available will help me stay motivated.
+I’m trying to read more, so I figured keeping a list of finished books somewhere easily available will help me stay motivated.

+## Completed books in 2022

+-   [Life, the Universe and Everything][] by Douglas Adams

+  [Life, the Universe and Everything]: <https://en.wikipedia.org/wiki/Life,_the_Universe_and_Everything>

-## Completed books
+## Completed books in 2021

 -   [The Restaurant at the End of the Universe][] by Douglas Adams
 -   [The Hitchhiker’s Guide to the Galaxy][] by Douglas Adams